 SHARE by Curtis Stone is a somewhat revolutionary restaurant concept for Princess Cruises.
 From the mid 20th century Scandi muted blue and grey fit-out to the mod-Oz menu it is a new direction in dining.
 Why SHARE?
 It’s less about share plates and more about sharing holiday experiences over a delicious dinner celebration aboard Emerald Princess.

 From the expert hands of chef Stone’s executive chef Christian Dortch, the short menu showcases awesome produce.
 Over a wine tasting and two very special nights we were able to taste (and thoroughly enjoy) most of the outstanding 6-course menu.

 Vegetarians should rejoice with some well-considered dishes especially the Ricotta Cavatelli with roasted sunchokes and a hidden underlayer of pickled beets.
 All three desserts are also vege-friendly.

-Charcuterie features a translucent slices of San Daniele Prosciutto, a fennel infused finocchiona or traditional salumi.
-The mustard seeds are a touch of pure genius.
+Charcuterie features translucent slices of San Daniele Prosciutto, a fennel infused finocchiona or traditional salumi.
+The mustard seed sprinkle gives crunch and the required cut-through.

-The tomatoes and burrata are sublime with a course three choice of the Cavatelli or a multi-cultural Thai pork curry filled ravioli in lemongrass cream with a Mexican flourish of chilli and chicharrones.
+The tomatoes and burrata are sublime and a testament to the ship’s F&B staff.
+Course three is a choice of the Cavatelli or oddly multi-cultural Thai pork curry filled ravioli in lemongrass cream with a Mexican flourish of chilli and chicharrones.
+Somehow it works well.